 Is there a lot of road walking on the Northern Way of St.James?

 There were some roads and sidewalks on the route like on any other Camino.
 If I must compare the Northern Way with other Caminos we’ve done – there was less walking on asphalt or cobblestones than on the Portuguese Way but more than on the Primitivo.
 First days the route goes most of the time on the path or beach, not many tar roads.
 Most of the time you get asphalt or roads when you walk in or out of the big cities – usually the least pleasant part of the Camino e.g. walking out of Bilbao, walking from Gijón to Avilés, walking out of Santander.
-Unfortunately, we can’t compare it with the French Way because we haven’t walked it yet.

 Would you recommend to walk the Northern Way for the first Camino de Santiago?

 Yes.
 For many people, we met walking the Camino del Norte was their first Camino ever, they all were fine and finished it the same time as us.
 I don’t think you need any special Camino experience or you have to walk the French Way first – just follow the tips that experienced pilgrims give and take good care of your feet – you’ll be fine.
-I wouldn’t recommend walking Via de la Plata as the first Camino because it’s longer, over 1000km, with less infrastructure and longer stages but del Norte is absolutely fine.
+I wouldn’t recommend walking the Via de la Plata as the first Camino because it’s longer, over 1000 km, with less infrastructure and longer stages but del Norte is absolutely fine.

 Was the Northern Camino your favorite route?